ARM-software/psa-api/doc/fwu/appendix/sra.rst

    :id: PARTIAL_UPDATE

    .. description::
-      An attacker triggers the installation of an update before all of the firmware images have been prepared.
+      An attacker triggers the installation of an update before all of the candidate firmware images have been prepared.

       For example, where an update requires multiple images to be installed concurrently, the attacker might attempt to trigger the installation by forcing the device to restart.
 A partial installation might render the device inoperable.